limoiie/auto_dict/README.md

 assert student == recovered_student
 ```

 In the above code, we first mark the custom class as dictable by using
 the `dictable` annotator.
 Once marked, you can call `AutoDict.to_dict` and
 `AutoDict.from_dict` to transform between objects and dictionaries.

-## Usage
+## Usages

 ### Mark in annotator style